 DRIVER VERIFIER DMA VIOLATION Solutions

 The issue has got some effective fixes and it will resolve quite easily when you deploy them perfectly.
-Execution of workaround may not be possible with Windows going on Automatic Rebooting, hence you have to first disable this inbuilt feature going through below guidelines –
+Execution of workaround may not be possible with Windows going on Automatic Rebooting, hence you have to first disable this inbuilt feature by going through the below guidelines –

 - Save all the running processes and close the tabs as well to prevent unexpected data loss.